uvsmtid/common-salt-states/docs/pillars/common/system_features/deploy_environment_sources/source_repo_types/readme.md

-Key `source_repo_types` specifies a map between [unique id][1] of sources used by the project and their corresponding repository type.
+Key `source_repo_types` specifies a map between [unique id][1] of sources used by the project_name and their corresponding repository type.

 It is possible to support various types of repositories, for example:
 * `git` specifies [Git](http://git-scm.com/) and selects its [git][2]-specific configuration